prateekvellala/Archand/README.md

 Control your mouse entirely using hand gestures.

 - The autopy library can only be installed on Python 3.8 or earlier versions.
+- Maintain a good amount of distance from your camera for it to work well.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">
     <div>